 But you can’t experience this if you are still caught up in your last project.
 Be realistic with yourself and know that someday you will want to move onto something else.

-Develop an exit strategy so that when this day comes, you can leave your current project profitably and move onto the next one on sound footing.
+Develop an exit strategy so that when this day comes, you can leave your current project profitably and move onto the next one on a sound footing.

 The Different Types of Exit Strategies